MIFIDPRU 8 Disclosure

 DPI is classified under MIFIDPRU as a Non-Small and non-interconnected investment firm (“Non-SNI MIFIDPRU investment firm”).
 As such, MIFIDPRU 8 requires DPI to disclose information on the following areas:

-This document has been prepared by DPI in accordance with the requirements of MIFPRU 8.
-Unless otherwise stated, all figures are as at the 31 March 2022 financial year-end.
+This document has been prepared by the DPI Members in accordance with the requirements of MIFIDPRU 8.
+Unless otherwise stated, all figures are as at the 31 March 2025 financial year-end.

 Business Strategy